lucasbasquerotto/cloud/README.md

 ## Pod Context

-A pod context (not to be confounded with the environment/cloud context defined in the `main` section) defines files and templates to be copied to the pod repository, as well as load other pod sub-contexts that define more files and templates (and possibly more pod sub-contexts).
+A pod context (not to be confounded with the environment/cloud context defined in the `main` section) defines files and templates to be copied to the pod repository, and also loads other pod sub-contexts that define more files and templates (and possibly more pod sub-contexts).

-- A pod context is useful to avoid defining template parameters directly in the environment file and transfer with the `transfer` property, instead, the pod itself specifies the files that should be copied (this don't mean that the transfer option shouldn't be used, both can be used together).
+- A pod context is useful to avoid defining template parameters directly in the environment file and transfer with the `transfer` property; instead, the pod itself specifies the files that should be copied (this don't mean that the transfer option shouldn't be used, both can be used together).

 - It can specify files from the environment repository that the pod know that are required (like a file with credentials) and move them to the pod repository.

-- It's useful to avoid repetitions for different environments, instead most things are defined in the pod repository context file, and reused accross different environments, enjoying of the benefit of jinja2 to parse the context file (that, in the end, is a jinja2 template) with powerful template features.
+- It's useful to avoid repetitions for different environments, because most things can be defined in the pod repository context file, and reused accross different environments, enjoying the benefit of jinja2 to parse the context file (that, in the end, is a jinja2 template) with powerful template features.

 - It also avoids possible errors when defining files in wrong destinations in the environment file, or defining a file that is not used by the pod (thinking that it will be used).

 - Each template to be transferred can have a schema defined to validate the parameters structure, so as to avoid wrong data passed to the template (these schemas reside in the pod, and the validation will be done for all environments that use the pod, so that you don't have to add an additional schema file for each environment).

+- More than one item (file or template) to be transferred with the same destination will generate an error (to avoid possibly wrong configurations).

+- The order in which the items will be transferred is not, necessarily, the order in which they were defined (in practice this won't matter, taking into account that they can't have the same destination)

+The key items that can be defined in a pod context file are:

+- `env_files`: list of files with paths relative to the environment directory, that will be copied to the specified destinations, relative to the pod directory.

+- `env_templates`: list of template files with paths relative to the environment directory, that will be copied to the specified destinations, relative to the pod directory.
+The templates will be rendered with jinja2, using the variables passed in the `params` property.

+- `files`: same as `env_files`, but the source paths (as well as the destination paths) are relative to the pod directory.

+- `templates`: same as `env_templates`, but the source paths (as well as the destination paths) are relative to the pod directory.

+- `children`: list of pod sub-contexts that will also be processed to define the files and templates to be transferred to the pod directory.
+The parameters that the sub-contexts can access should be provided by the parent context using the `params` property.

+More details can be seen in the [pod context schema file](schemas/pod_ctx.schema.yml).

 ### Pod Context Example